Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 She directed the thought to worry about more important stuff, like Clara, and forgave herself.
 It wasn’t like they’d *expected* a bomb to go off.

 "Huh."
 She pressed on the wound and asked Julian for help with her expression. *"Saya man i…."* She paused, realizing she’d lapsed into Gaori.
-"Um...Sorry.
+"Um...
+Sorry.
 Could you get me a bandage or a towel or something?"

 "I’ll get it," Daniel promised, but didn’t make it four steps before Kevin cut him off by putting a hand in front of his chest.
 He was on his phone, listening intently.